 Learn here how to identify Asian longhorned beetle, where it is and how to help keep it from moving to new places.
 This pest is a serious threat to Wisconsin forests because it can attack many different tree species, even when the trees are healthy.
 Many types of trees affected by this beetle also line miles of neighborhood streets in urban areas.

 A pest of maples and other hardwoods, Asian longhorned beetle (ALB) is native to China and the Koreas.
-Although ALB has not been found in Wisconsin, it currently infests areas in Massachusetts, New York, Ohio and Ontario, Canada.
-It has also been found in Austria and France.
+ALB populations have not been found in Wisconsin.

 Asian longhorned beetle in the United States